 OmniFlow is a SaaS application by OmniSys focused on simplicity, clarity, and data security.
 Click any module to instantly view the related help content.

 OmniFlow is a cloud invoicing, payables and stock application for Czech businesses.
-The product is developed by OmniSys s.r.o.
-The service runs as SaaS: browser access; data is stored with the installation operator (hosted deployments with the provider).
+OmniFlow is operated by OmniSys s.r.o.
+You use the service in a browser (SaaS); your company data is stored in the service’s secure infrastructure.

 One user account may access multiple companies (e.g. parent and subsidiary, or several trades).
 Company data is separated; you only see companies you were granted access to.
 Switch the active company from the sidebar.